 - ‘My experience at Nagaur has been life changing… the emphasis of thinking of conservation critically and the issues and ethics involved in conservation is also a very important lesson.
 I hope this program continues in the future as I think a lot of people will benefit from it … what the Leon Levy Foundation is doing is unique. ‘

 - ‘I have never before felt so enthusiastic about anything in my life.’

 - ‘Money can buy material but it cannot buy the knowledge which people have attained in their life.
 This workshop is a clear example for this.’

 - ‘We all are very thankful… for conducting such a wonderful program which is, as far as I know, the first of its kind in India. ‘

-The teaching programme continued in 2015, 2016 and 2017 and in 2018 the programme will be conducted from 19 February to 30 March.
+The teaching programme continued in 2015, 2016, 2017, 2018 and in 2019 the programme will be conducted from 07 January to 15 February.
 Teaching and examination is in English.
 Each course is examined and participants receive a certificate for courses successfully completed.

 The specialist teaching is designed to introduce the principles of conservation, assessment and recording of condition, technical and multispectral imaging, assessment of materials, understanding and recording the environment and biodeterioration and its control.

 Participants may include both experienced conservators and those at entry-level.
 Focus area for recruitment is South-Asia.
 There is no course fee, and the Mehrangarh Museum Trust is generously providing accommodation and meals in Nagaur Fort, as well as transport to and from Jodhpur.
 Some financial support is available for travel costs from your home city to and from Jodhpur.